Feng Shui for Medical Professionals - Doctoring the Luck of Doctors

 In the meanwhile is this case of a father and his son, both in medical profession.

-The father, Dr XYZ (name withheld on request) first consulted me in 2000 when he acquired new premises for his clinic.
+The father, Dr XYZ (name withheld on request) first consulted me when he acquired new premises for his clinic.
 He was a dentist and had started one more clinic for his successful practice.
 Somehow, the clinic didn't take off even after six months.
 While in the first premises he had a line up of patients, the second clinic remained under-utilized.

 "Why did you acquire another clinic in another locality?"
 I asked him.